heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 Still, let me add my own spin on the issue.
-One reason is that many other articles write things like `dL/dOutputs` and `dL/dInputs` and generallly use a "variable"-based notation that, while entirely reasonable from an implementation standpoint would [make Spivak sad](https://twitter.com/HeinrichKuttler/status/1262337725161771009).
+One reason is that many other articles write things like `dL/dOutputs` and `dL/dInputs` and generallly use a "variable"-based notation that, while entirely reasonable from an implementation standpoint, would [make Spivak sad](https://twitter.com/HeinrichKuttler/status/1262337725161771009).

 ## The chain rule